stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

-The maximum number of active effects increases by 3 when you reach 5th level (6), 11th level (9), and 17th level (12).

 ## Primal Savagery
 *Transmutation Cantrip*<br>
 *Casting Time:* 1 Action<br>